The pyproject.toml file

 "Bug Tracker" = "https://github.com/python-poetry/poetry/issues"

-If you publish your package on PyPI, they will appear in the Project Links
+If you publish your package on PyPI, they will appear in the Project Links section.

 Poetry and PEP-517 #